vinsonchuong/puppet-strings/actions/open-electron/README.md

 Docker containers and most CI services.
 For running in these environments, ensure that Xvfb is installed. `openElectron` will start Xvfb automatically if necessary.

+Use [`closeBrowser`](../close-browser) to gracefully end Electron processes that are no longer needed.
+Otherwise, when the Node.js process that calls `openElectron` ends, Electron will be killed with `SIGKILL`.